ryanklee/think-taink/project_design.md

 - Consider adding a mechanism for the moderator to intervene and guide the discussion if it goes off-track

 ### d) Heuristics and Principles
-- Guiding principles: intellectual honesty, critical thinking, creativity, diversity of thought
+- Initial set of guiding principles: intellectual honesty, critical thinking, creativity, diversity of thought
 - Scoring system for ideas based on relevance, originality, and potential impact
 - Implement a system to detect and manage cognitive biases in LLM responses
-- Consider adding a mechanism for fact-checking or source citation
+- Mechanism for fact-checking or source citation
+- System for LLMs to reflect on and improve principles and heuristics
+- Version control for tracking evolution of principles and heuristics
+- Human oversight mechanism for approving changes to principles and heuristics

 ### e) Criteria for Completion
 - Time limit: maximum number of turns